jackwimbish/tenorwisp/_docs/codebase_review.md

 ### Strengths
 *   **Excellent Hybrid Architecture:** The codebase now has a clear and powerful separation of concerns between the real-time Firebase backend and the Python-based AI backend.
 This is a production-ready, scalable architecture that uses the best platform for each task.
+*   **Modular Frontend Architecture:** The recent refactoring effort has significantly improved the frontend architecture.
+By adopting a service layer with dependency injection, the codebase is now more modular, testable, and easier to reason about, establishing clear boundaries between UI and business logic.
 *   **High-Performance Media:** The media pipeline is now highly efficient, featuring both client-side compression for faster uploads and server-side processing for videos.
 This ensures a fast user experience while minimizing data and storage costs.
 *   **Secure and Scalable Foundation:** The combination of secure Firebase rules and a secure, independently scalable AI service on Railway ensures the application is both safe and poised for growth.
 *   **Functional Core:** The project has successfully implemented the most critical features of a messaging app and has now built the complete foundational "ignition switch" for the new AI platform.